-A holder of a British system certificate is eligible for admission if:
+A holder of a British system certificate is eligible for admission if the applicant:

-- Has completed 12 years of study by the time she/he has finished secondary education and must provide proof thereof. - The highest 7 grades obtained will be considered as follows: - A minimum grade of C in 5 O-Level subjects, and minimum grade of D in 2 AS-Level subjects or one A-Level subject(Islamic education and Arabic language are not counted).
+- has completed 13 years of study by the time she/he has finished secondary education and must provide proof thereof. - has completed at least 7 subjects with a minimum grade of C in 5 O-Level subjects, and minimum grade of D in 2 AS-Level subjects or 1 A-Level subject - Islamic education and Arabic language subjects are not counted among the 7 required subjects.

-For an applicant to be considered as a graduate of the advanced Track in secondary education she/he must have successfully studied at least 2 Science and one Mathematics subject at O-Level and ASLevel or A-Level.
+For an applicant to be considered as a graduate of the advanced Track in secondary education she/he must have successfully studied at least 2 Science and one Mathematics subject at O-Level and AS Level or A-Level.

+Canadian System:

-Canadian System: High school diploma (grade 10, 11 & 12) with a minimum of 60% or with a minimum CGPA of 2.00 University Track Credits.
+High school diploma (grade 10, 11 & 12) with a minimum of 60% or with a minimum CGPA of 2.00 University Track Credits.

-Holders a certificate of one of French-Patterned Educational Systems as Algerian ,Lebanese, Moroccan, Tunisian, French.
+Holders a certificate of one of French-Patterned Educational Systems as Algerian, Lebanese, Moroccan, Tunisian, French.

-A holder of a French certificate is eligible for admission if:
+A holder of a French certificate is eligible for admission if the applicant:

-- Has completed 12 years of study by the time she/he has finished secondary education and must provide proof thereof. - Obtain the French Baccalaureate in any of the three tracks: Literature, Economics & social, or Scientific with a minimum score of 10/20
+- has completed 12 years of study by the time she/he has finished secondary education and must provide proof thereof. - He has completed the French Baccalaureate in any of the three tracks: Literature, Economics & social, or Scientific with a minimum score of 10/20

+Iranian System:

-Iranian System: Pre-university certificate and transcript of records with a minimum grade of 12 out of 20.
+Pre-university certificate and transcript of records with a minimum grade of 12 out of 20.

-Indian Board Certificates: Grade 12 certificate with a minimum percentage of 55% and Grade 10 certificate results.
+Indian Board Certificates:

+Grade 12 certificate with a minimum percentage of 55% and Grade 10 marks.

-International Baccalaureate (IB) Program: IB Diploma with completion of six (6) subjects, at least three (3) at the higher level (HL) and a minimum total of 24 points.
+International Baccalaureate (IB) Program:

+• IB Diploma with completion of six (6) subjects, at least three (3) at the higher level (HL) and a minimum total of 24 points.